 He suffered a hamstring injury late in the season and was replaced again by Hoyer.

-Manziel announced in early February, 2015 that he was entering an undisclosed rehabilitation facility and is currently a free agent.
+Manziel announced in early February 2015 that he was entering an undisclosed rehabilitation facility and is currently a free agent.

-A native of Georgia, Conner Shaw played college football at the University of South Carolina, where he started as quarterback during the 2011, 2012 and 2013 seasons.
+Conner Shaw played college football at the University of South Carolina, where he started as a quarterback during the 2011, 2012, and 2013 seasons.
 Shaw went undrafted in the 2014 NFL draft.
 He was later signed by the Cleveland Browns and assigned to the practice squad.